Traditional Paint Making

 Paint Making: Many artists are surprised to learn that making paint from scratch is both simple and economical!
 In addition, the artist gains access to rare and historical pigments such as lapis lazuli and genuine earth pigments, essential in the rich palettes used by master painters such as Rembrandt and Van Eyck.

-Alex Warren will discuss the different binders available (oil and water-based) and the advantages of each medium.
+Alex Warren will discuss the different binders available, and the advantages of each medium.
 The making of oil paint, acrylic paint, egg tempera, casein (milk paint) and encaustic will be introduced and demonstrated.
 Participants will learn about the different pigment types and how to categorize them, making pigment selection easy to manage.
 Each participant will get hands-on experience trying the different types of paints, as they create their own pigment sample board on a traditional chalk ground panel.

 Gesso traditionally made from chalk and rabbit skin glue is a rich velvety surface, which can be used as a ground for all paints, and is especially necessary for certain media like egg-tempera, casein and encaustic.
 Alex will discuss and demonstrate different priming options for both canvas and wood panels.
 Each participant will create their own gesso panel to keep.